149th Fighter Wing: Tactical Air Support

 In 1986, the Phantoms were reaching the end of the operational service, and they were replaced by the F-16A Fighting Falcon.
-The F-16s were transferred from the 347th Tactical Fighter Wing, Moody AFB, Georgia.
+The F-16s were transferred from the 347th Tactical Fighter Wing, Moody Air Force Base, Georgia.
 Initially the squadron began to receive Block 15 single-seat F-16As, and a few twin-seat F-16Bs.
 The Block 15 was the major production model of the F-16A.
 The F-16s received were modified the Air National Guard's new priority in the 1980s, when it was assigned the primary responsibility of the aerial defense of the continental United States.
 The aircraft received were the F-16A Air Defense (ADF) variant, being equipped with HF radio and an improved APG-66 radar that was compatible with the AIM-7 Sparrow and AIM-120 AMRAAM radar-guided missiles for air-to-air interceptor missions.
 A spotlight was installed on the side of the nose to aid in the identification of nighttime intruders.
 At its peak, the ANG ADF force equipped a defensive chain which surrounded the entire perimeter of the continental United States.

 182d Tactical Fighter Squadron – McDonnell F-4C-19-MC Phantom 63-7569.

 Higher-performance Block 25 F-16C/D aircraft replaced the Block 15 A/B model aircraft in 1996.
 Although similar in appearance to the earlier models, the Block 25 aircraft were a considerable advancement with the Westinghouse AN/APG-68(V) multi-mode radar with better range, sharper resolution, and expanded operating modes.
 The planar array in the nose provides numerous air-to-air modes, including range-while-search, uplook and velocity search, single target track, raid cluster resolution, and track-while-scan for up to 10 targets.
 The radar was capable of handling the guidance of the AGM-65 Maverick air-to-surface missile.
 Upgraded engines made the aircraft capable of Mach-2 performance.

 However, the Block 25 aircraft were all powered by the Pratt & Whitney F100-PW-200 turbofan, which were prone to engine stalls.
 In 1998, the squadron received Block 30 aircraft, with wider intakes and the General Electric F-110 engine.
 However, by the mid-1990s and with the end of the Cold War, there appeared to be no longer any threat to America's homeland from bombers or cruise missiles.